pforret/blog.toolstud.io/_posts/2017-04-26-dcp-file-size.md

   * stereoscopic: 2D/3D
   * Channel layout: stereo, 5.1, 7.1

-If you are more interested in estimating file sizes for regular video files, check out <https://blog.toolstud.io/2017/04/27/video-filesize-calculator-toolstudio/>
+If you are more interested in estimating file sizes for regular video files, check out the [video filesize calculator](/2017/04/27/video-filesize-calculator-toolstudio/)